Havlíčkův Brod: History

 According to a legend recorded by chronicler Wenceslaus Hajek, Brod was founded in 793, however, this year is highly unlikely.
 The first written mention of a settlement called Brod is from 1234, but it is referred to as probable counterfeit.
 The first credible mention of Brod is from 1265.
-The town was founded by Smil of Lichtenburk probably in 1251 on a trade route.
+The town was founded by Smil of Lichtenburk probably in 1251, on a trade route.
 In 1308, it was first called Německý Brod.

 Brod was first an important mining town focused on silver mining, later it became a centre of crafts and agricultural production.
 During the Hussite Wars in 1422 as a result of Battle of Německý Brod, Brod was conquered by Jan Žižka and completely destroyed.
-The town was resettled by predominantly Czech-speaking population.
+The town was then resettled by predominantly Czech-speaking population.
 In 1436, it was bought by the Trčka of Lípa family.
 Brod was renewed and in the 16th and 17th centuries, it prospered.
 In 1637, it became a royal town.

 The prosperity ended with the Thirty Years' War.
 Brod was twice conquered and looted.
 In 1646, 1664 and 1680, the town was affected by plague epidemics.
 In 1662 and 1676, it was damaged by large fires.
 The most devastating flood hit the town in 1714.

 During the 19th century, economical and cultural development occurred.
 In 1850, Brod became a district town.
-Brod was industrialized in the second half of the 19th century with an emphasis on textile and food industry.
+Brod was industrialised in the second half of the 19th century with an emphasis on textile and food industry.
 The railway was built in 1870 and the station later became an important hub.

-Until 1918, the town was part of Austria-Hungary, head of the Deutschbrod – Německý Brod District, one of the 94 Bezirkshauptmannschaften in Bohemia.